- UCAS course code

 Some course units feature group projects culminating in online content development or a physical exhibition/display.

 Classroom time is frequently supplemented by new media, such as the virtual learning environment, Blackboard.
-You will also have access to other digital resources to support your learning.

-Many of our courses include fieldwork visits to galleries or special exhibitions throughout the UK.
 This means regular classes in Manchester at places like HOME, the City Art Gallery and the University's own Whitworth Art Gallery.
-You are offered the opportunity to spend a week in a European city.

-You'll also have the opportunity to experience credited placement opportunities as part of your learning.
-We offer a number of travel bursaries through the Lady Chorley Fund to assist final-year students with their dissertation research.
+We offer several travel bursaries through the Lady Chorley Fund to assist final-year students with their dissertation research.

-You will spend approximately 12 hours a week in formal study sessions.
-For every hour spent at University, you will be expected to complete a further two to three hours of independent study.
-You will also need to study during the holiday periods.
+For every hour spent at university, you will be expected to complete a further two to three hours of independent study.

-The individual study component could be spent reading, producing written work, or revising for examinations.
+The individual study component could be spent reading, producing written work, or revising for examinations. he individual study component could be spent reading, producing written work, or revising for examinations.

 Coursework and assessment